Italian invasion of Albania

-The Italian invasion of Albania (April 7–12, 1939) was a brief military campaign which was launched by the Kingdom of Italy against the Albanian Kingdom in 1939.
+The Italian invasion of Albania was a brief military campaign which was launched by Italy against Albania in 1939.
 The conflict was a result of the imperialistic policies of the Italian prime minister and dictator Benito Mussolini.
-Albania was rapidly overrun, its ruler King Zog I went into exile in neighboring Greece, and the country was made a part of the Italian Empire as a protectorate in personal union with the Italian Crown.
+Albania was rapidly occupied, its ruler King Zog I went into exile in the neighboring Kingdom of Greece, and the country was made a part of the Italian Empire as a protectorate in personal union with the Italian Crown.